Privacy Notice for The Irish Longitudinal Study on Ageing (TILDA)

 The data we collect from you will be used by the University in accordance with the purposes outlined in this privacy notice.
 We will collect your data in the following manner:

 - Computer Assisted Personal Interview (CAPI) – a trained interviewer will visit you in your home and complete an interview with you.
 The information collected will be entered directly into the interviewer’s computer.
 They will also ask you to complete some physical tests and some written cognitive tests.
+[Please note during 2022, all CAPI interviews will now be a CATI style interview due to COVID-19]

 - Computer Assisted Telephone Interview (CATI) – a trained interviewer will conduct a telephone interview with you.
 The information collected will be entered directly into the interviewer’s computer.

 - Self-completion questionnaire (SCQ) – the interviewer will leave a booklet with you for you to complete in your own time.
 Alternatively, this may be sent via the post to you.
 We ask that you return the completed booklet to us in the stamped addressed envelope provided.
+A special SCQ which focuses primarily on COVID-19 has also been conducted in 2021.

 - During the interview, you will be assigned a unique TILDA identifier made up of five numbers and letters.
 This identifier is used instead of your name and other contact details to maintain the confidentiality of the information you provide.